 Environmental concerns are disrupting the sector

-In order to combat pollution and address environmental concerns, a number of measures have been taken to reduce the transport sector’s environmental and health impact.
-IATA has set itself the goal of halving CO2 emissions by 2050 relative to the 2005 level.
-The European Parliament voted in early 2019 to reduce CO2 emissions from heavy goods vehicles by 25% by 2025 and 30% by 2030.
-And the International Maritime Organization (IMO) has set a new limit for ship sulphur oxide emissions.
-The new rule, called IMO 2020, which took effect on January 1, 2020, limits sulphur emissions to 0.5% (or 5 kg per tonne of fuel) compared with 3.5% previously.
-This measure is expected to have the greatest impact in the short term.
+In order to fight pollution and address environmental concerns, several measures have been implemented to reduce the impact of the transport sector on health and on the environment.
+For instance, IATA set itself the objective to halve its CO2 emissions by 2050 (compared to their 2005 level), the European Parliament voted in early 2019 to reduce CO2 emissions from heavy goods vehicles by 25% by 2025 and 30% by 2030, and the International Maritime Organization (IMO) has set a new limit on sulphur oxide emissions from ships.
+The latter measure, known as IMO 2020, took effect on 1 January 2020 and limits sulphur emissions to 0.5% (or 5kg per tonne of fuel) compared to 3.5% previously.

-Ships have several options to comply with IMO 2020.
-First, they can use low-sulphur fuel oil (LSFO) or marine gas oil (MGO), which will be more expensive than the high-sulphur fuel oil (HSFO) used to date, due to higher production costs.
-They can also continue using HSFO if they install purifiers that allow no more than 0.5% sulphur oxide to be discharged, but installing these devices is time-consuming and costly; estimates of the number of ships fitted with purifiers on January 1, vary from 2,000 to 4,000 ships, while the world fleet is estimated by the United Nations Conference on Trade and Development (UNCTAD) at over 95,000.
-Last, they can use liquefied natural gas (LNG) but this option seems unlikely to be used in the short term, as not all ports can supply ships with LNG.
-The short-term option that ships are most likely to take is therefore to use LSFO or MGO.
-Whatever the case may be, IMO 2020 will impact shipping companies by increasing costs.
-The negative effects of IMO 2020 will be magnified by the fact that the new rule is being introduced amid an economic slowdown and a deterioration in world trade.
+Ships have several options for complying with IMO 2020.
+First, they can use low sulphur fuel oil (LSFO) or marine gas oil (MGO), which will be more expensive than the previously used high sulphur fuel oil (HSFO) due to higher production costs.
+They also have the option of continuing to use HSFO, if they install purifiers that enable them to emit no more than 0.5% sulphur oxide, but the installation is long and expensive.
+Estimates of the number of ships with purifiers as of 1 January vary between 2,000 and 4,000 ships, while the United Nations Conference on Trade and Development (UNCTAD) estimates the global fleet at over 95,000.
+Finally, it is possible to use liquefied natural gas (LNG), even though this option seems unlikely in the short-term, as not all ports can supply ships with LNG.
+Therefore, the most likely option for ships in the short-term is the use of LSFO or MGO.
+In any case, IMO 2020 will penalise shipping companies through the increased costs it induces.
+The negative effects of IMO 2020 will be all the more significant as the measure comes into force in a context of economic slowdown and deterioration in world trade.

-Environmental concerns are prompting some consumers to stop flying and look for transport alternatives.
-This movement, known as flygskam, or “flight-shame” is spreading in Europe and the United States and could have a lasting negative impact on passenger air transport.
-This may in turn benefit the railway segment.
+The environmental concerns of consumers are leading some of them to stop flying and look for alternatives to air transport.
+This movement, known as “flygskam” (literally "the shame of flying") is spreading throughout Europe and the United States, and could have a lasting impact on air passenger transport.